StickmanMafia/MafiaOnline/README.md

 # License

-This project is licensed under a proprietary license - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under a proprietary license - see the [LICENSE](LICENSE) file for details.

 We are always looking for collaborators to join our journey.
 Whether you’re a developer, gamer, or blockchain enthusiast, Stickman Mafia Online offers something for everyone.
 Dive into our virtual table, and let’s build the future of decentralized gaming together!